 Module 10 Work based learning through work based peer mentoring support Short summary and table of the content This module introduces mentoring as a tool to support professionals in their communication and interaction with families of premature babies and children with congenital disabilities.
 It explains also what the work based peer mentoring support stands for, how to plan, implement, and assess the mentoring process.
 It also clarifies the roles and responsibilities of the participating professionals.
 In addition, the module suggests examples for work-based mentoring activities that can be applied within the clinical environments.
 Aims To make the medical professionals aware of the concept, main characteristics and benefits of work based peer mentoring support.
 To explain the stages of planning, implementation and assessment of peer mentoring programs within the multidisciplinary team.
 To clarify the roles and responsibilities of each participant in the peer mentoring support activities.
 To stimulate medical professionals to introduce peer mentoring support within their NICU.
-Teaching methods Blended (mobile, online, face-to-face) Training materials Ppts, videos, publications, interactive live books Resources required Computer, smartphone, beamer, flip chart, print outs, pictures, videos, testimonials Assessment method Online/mobile (self) assessment, multiple choice, true/false, open questions (based on cases, videos, etc.) Teaching duration 5 hours Learning duration Mobile and online learning: 30 hours

-Face to face teaching: 5 hours Associated ECVET points Will be completed upon finalization of piloting Previous knowledge required Willingness to share personal professional experiences with colleagues Knowledge The learner is aware of the benefits of the work-based peer mentoring support.
+Teaching methods Blended (mobile, online, face-to-face) Training materials Ppts, videos, publications, interactive live books Resources required Computer, smartphone, beamer, flip chart, print outs, pictures, videos, testimonials Assessment method Online/mobile (self) assessment, multiple choice, true/false, open questions (based on cases, videos, etc.) Teaching duration 5 hours e and online learning: 30 hours to face teaching: 5 hours Eaga to face teaching: 5 hours race Face to face teaching: 5 hours Associated ECVET points 1 ECV 1 ECVET point Willingness to share personal professional experiences with colleagues Skills Learning outcomes Comp The learner is aware of the benefits of the work-based peer mentoring support.
 The learner is familiar with the different steps that lead to successful peer mentoring relationships.
-Skills Learning outcomes The learner is able to effectively convey experiences to peers.
+The learner is able to effectively convey experiences to peers.
 The learner can plan, implement and assess work based peer mentoring support activities.
-Competences The learner can establish a successful work based peer mentoring support relationships.
+The learner can establish a successful work based peer mentoring support relationships.